Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 See the fighting section for info about relay initiative.

-**Reflex Amplifiers**​—When activated you get the aspect {Amplified Reflexes} for the remainder of the scene, and one free invoke per level.
+**Reflex Amplifiers**​—When activated you get the aspect :aspect[Amplified Reflexes] for the remainder of the scene, and one free invoke per level.
 You can use your free invokes on applicable actions like fighting, and especially to seize the initiative from other characters.

 ##### Sense Processors [1¤ each]